-Unlike in the US were a single web site covers thousands of programs available at federal level, there is no "one-stop-shop" for European public funding and support.
-Despite simplification efforts and mergers between programs, it remains difficult to navigate through all programs and websites; guidance, such as the one provided by the Guide, is often needed.
+However, unlike in the US were a single web site covers >1000 of programs available at federal level, there is no "one-stop-shop" for European public funding.
+Despite simplification efforts and mergers between programs, is remain difficult to navigate through all different programs and websites; guidance is often needed; hence this Guide.
+Initiative such as spacepp.com and findfund.space can provide assistance in this respect.